RasaHQ/rasa/docs/index.rst

 ====================================

 .. attention::
-    This is the documentation for the `latest master <https://github.com/golastmile/rasa_nlu>`_.
+    This is the documentation for version |release| of rasa NLU.
 Make sure you select the appropriate version of the documentation for your local installation!